-Prerequisite courses: Software Design, Software Engineering, Further Java
+Prerequisite courses: Software Design, Software Engineering, Further Java system integration, testing and documentation.
+Timetable.
+Advice on specific tools.
+First project meeting.

 The aim of this course is to give students a realistic introduction to software development as practised in industry.
 This means working to rigid deadlines, with a team of colleagues not of one's own choosing, having to satisfy an external client that a design brief has been properly interpreted and implemented, all within the constraints of limited effort and technical resources.